Remembering Dame Fiona Caldicott

-The College was greatly saddened this week to hear of the death of Dame Fiona Caldicott, the first female Dean and then the first female President of RCPsych.
+The College was greatly saddened to hear of the death of Dame Fiona Caldicott, the first female Dean and then the first female President of RCPsych.

 Dame Fiona died on Monday 15 February 2021, aged 80, having achieved an extraordinary amount in her career, making many friendships and inspiring many people on the way.